-Any self-disclosure and refund made to a government or third party counsel.
+j.
+Any self-disclosure and refund made to a government or third party payor.

-1. Identification of and agreements with any outside auditors and legal j.
+- k.
+Background checks on vendors, contractors and Staff Members. - 1.
+Identification of and agreements with any outside auditors and legal counsel.

 2. Third Party Payor Communications.